clingen-data-model/clinvar-curation-input-tool/README.md

 ## Release Notes

+### v1.9 changes
+* Add ability to select VCV to the drop down list for No change & Follow up actions

 ### v1.8 changes
 * Add new action 'Follow Up' with the following reason codes:
   * Contact submitter for clarification